MaikKlein/blog/content/post/soa-d.md

 `SoA` makes sense if:

 * You know that you want to store your data in an array.
-* You want partical access to the data.
+* You want partial access to the data.

 But sometimes you still want to access all components of your data.
 An example would be a vector.